jace1427/nixos-config/README.md

   The main entry point of the configuration.
 Imports unstable and others, calls into `nixos/configuration.nix`, and `home/home.nix`

 * `rebuild.sh`
-  Checks configuration with alejandra, `nixos*rebuild switch`'s, and if successful, pushes to the github repo
+  Checks configuration with nixfmt, `nixos-rebuild switch`'s, and if successful, pushes to the github repo

 * `wallpapers`
   [Sourced from here](https://github.com/dharmx/walls/tree/main)